 Data profiling is a technology for discovering and investigating data quality issues, such as duplication, lack of consistency, and lack of accuracy and completeness.
 This is accomplished by analyzing one or multiple data sources and collecting metadata that shows the condition of the data and enables the data steward to investigate the origin of data errors.
 The tools provide data statistics, such as degree of duplication and ratios of attribute values, both in tabular and graphical formats.

-Essentially data profiling serves as a data hygiene process resulting in a collection of information about data, also known as metadata and its overall health.
-This could include:
+Essentially, data profiling serves as a data hygiene process, resulting in a collection of metadata that reflects the overall health of your data.
+Key aspects of data profiling include:

-• Data types: Are the values in a column numbers, text, dates, etc.?
+- Data types: Are the values in a column numbers, text, or dates?

 If you jump into a data project without first understanding your data, you’re setting yourself up for failure.
 The truth is, only about 3% of a company’s data is actually considered high quality.
 Data profiling helps you tackle these problems head-on by giving you a clear picture of your data before you start using it.